baqar595/baqar595/README.md

 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .
 Send messige on Gmail : baqarbuxsianidze@gmail.com Or baqushaillegal19@gmail.com
-- Warning : Don't be suspicious. :")
+- Warning : This ain't Yo playground :o

 <!---
 baqar595/baqar595 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.